When Comparing Google Ads vs Amazon Ads, Does Amazon Deserve Your Spend?

 However, launching Amazon campaigns requires a well-thought-out strategy for success.
-Consider that there are over 95 million Amazon Prime subscriptions in the US alone.
+Consider that there are 112 million Amazon Prime subscriptions in the US alone.
 With half of all product searches starting on Amazon, the competition is thick.
 You will need to find a way to get your products to stand out against a sea of similitude.

 This article’s intention is not to speak either for (or against) selling on Amazon.
 Instead, this piece seeks to discuss the current advertising power available for eCommerce professionals.
 Amazon is climbing the ranks; Google has noticed.
 Even more surprising is that data shows that the “cash cow” that is Google Ads’ performance has stagnated for the first time in history.
 After years of steady growth, Google sees Amazon as a powerful opponent in the fight for advertising budgets within the eCommerce industry.
 The latest Amazon Advertising numbers show over 40% growth, making Jeff Bezos’ company the third-largest advertising platform in the world (just behind Google and Facebook).

 There Are Three Main Reasons for Amazon’s Rise.